splunk/observability-workshop/content/en/s4r/60-apm/2-apm-overview.md

 ---

 1. Click on Overview
-2. Validate environment is the correct workshop one
+2. Validate the environment is the correct workshop one
 3. Ensure APM Overview is visible
 4. What can you conclude from the top services by error rate chart?
 5. Explain inferred services